marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: CSS Animation

-**Thoughts**: Worked on a CSS animation, keyframing visibility and transformX an icon & text after the page loads and it drops down.
+**Thoughts**: Worked on a CSS animation as an example of something bounching on the page after loading, and presented my findings/research on CSS Animations.

+### Day 60: Apirl 19, 2017 Wednesday

+**Today's Progress**: Intro to Programming with C++

+**Thoughts**: We talk about classes, I did lab work on another Finonacci program with recursions, and started the others.